 More information about the Guild’s 2016 Feature WAP honorees and complete versions of their screenplays can be found at: http://www.wga.org/fwap.

 The WGAW’s nine 2016 Feature WAP honorees include two minority writers, three women writers, and three writers age 60 and older.

-“We are pleased to announce the 2016 Feature Writer Access Project honorees, a group of talented writers judged by their peers solely on the quality of their work,” said WGAW Director of Diversity Tery Lopez.
+“We are pleased to announce the 2016 Feature Writer Access Project honorees, a group of talented writers judged by their peers solely on the quality of their work,” said WGAW Director of Inclusion and Equity Tery Lopez.
 “Now in its fourth year, the program is designed to increase access to WGAW minority writers, female writers and writers 60 and older.
 A compelling aspect of this program is the varied perspectives that the honorees bring to the world of storytelling,”

 “Feature WAP strives to bring diverse talent to the table in the film industry and include powerful voices in an ever-changing cinema landscape,” said Feature WAP Advisory Committee member Latoya Morgan (TURN: Washington’s Spies).
 “This is the Guild’s ambitious push to give gifted writers from a variety of backgrounds essential tools and mentorship to advance in the business, as well as an effort to empower the next generation of writers to become the creatives they’ve always dreamed of being.”